 I bought my first point and shoot camera when I was 13 and began photographing anything I could find.
-My first experiences with the darkroom in high school at Newburgh Free Academy were formative.
-I spent extra time every day on my work and took it quite seriously.
-I also had an extraordinary History of Photography class where we studied iconic photographs by Alfred Stieglitz, Walker Evans, Dorothea Lang, Edward Weston, and Ansel Adams.
-I further studied photography at SUNY New Paltz and graduated with a BFA in 2015, focusing my thesis work on the changing visual landscape of Newburgh, NY.
+My first experiences with black and white film in high school alongside a History of Photography class that I loved were formative.
+Spending extra time in the dark room and studying iconic photographs in class helped shape my love of photography into a serious practice.
+I then studied photography at SUNY New Paltz and graduated with a BFA in 2015, focusing my thesis work on the changing visual landscape of Newburgh, NY.
 I am currently working on photographing close to my home and in the surrounding Hudson Valley area.
 I pay special attention to how light, color, and texture create poetry in ordinary objects and landscapes.
 In this way of seeing, both a mountaintop sunset and a grocery store parking lot can be poetic and meaningful.